lucav76/Fibry/README.md

 - Fibry implements a very simple **Map/Reduce mechanism**, limited to the local computer.
 - Fibry implements a very simple **Pub/Sub** mechanism, limited to the local computer.
 - Fibry implements a simple **TCP port forwarding**, both as a Stereotype and as a small cli application: TcpForwarding
+- Fibry implements some simple mechanisms to help processing messages in batches

 Some numbers
 ===